AWC2124R/OSR-Loss-Optimization/README.md

 # Open Set Recognition Loss Optimization (OSR-Loss-Optimization)

-The OSR-Loss-Optimization project is an exploration into enhancing the performance of traditional Open Set Recognition (OSR) models.
+The OSR-Loss-Optimization research is an exploration into enhancing the performance of traditional Open Set Recognition (OSR) models.
 The enhancement strategy focuses on manipulating model embedding space and fine-tuning of the model architecture.

 ## Project Description